+2018-19 Student Population Total EnrollmentSocioeconomically DisadvantagedEnglish Learners Foster Youth 30 60.0 6.7 This is the percent of students whose well-being is the responsibility of a court.
 This is the total number of students enrolled.
 This is the percent of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.

-This is the percent of students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.
+This is the percent of students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses. ,

-This is the percent of students whose well-being is the responsibility of a court.
+2018-19 Enrollment for All Students/Student Group

+Student Group Total Percentage

+English Learners 2 6.7

+Homeless 1 3.3

+Socioeconomically Disadvantaged 18 60.0

+Students with Disabilities 1 3.3

+Enrollment by Race/Ethnicity

+Student Group Total Percentage

+Hispanic 6 20.0

+Two or More Races 1 3.3

+White 22 73.3